-Welcome to MS Degree in Counseling (Applied Behavior Analysis)
+Welcome to M.S.
+Degree in Counseling (Applied Behavior Analysis)

 The aim of the program is to provide a comprehensive training in behavior analysis with an emphasis in application.
 Students are expected to develop both a theoretical understanding as well as mastery of the application of the science of behavior.

-Master of Science in Counseling (Applied Behavior Analysis Option) [85 units]
+Master of Science in Counseling (Applied Behavior Analysis Option) [52-56 units]

 - Applied Behavior Analysis is the application of learning principles to problems of social importance.
-It is a systematic, performance based, self-evaluative methodology for assessing and changing socially important behavior.
+It is a systematic, performance-based, self-evaluative methodology for assessing and changing socially important behavior.

-- Accepts ~ 15 students per year
+- Accepts ~ 24 students per year

-- Those who complete the program will develop specialized skills for designing; implementing and evaluating applied behavior analysis programs in behavior management, motivation, teaching, and consultation.
+- Those who complete the program will develop specialized skills for designing; implementing and evaluating Applied Behavior Analysis programs in behavior management, motivation, teaching, and consultation.

 - Students who apply for the certificate program in Applied Behavior Analysis in Educational Settings should already have a master degree or are currently enrolled in a master degree program.
 Note: Students interested in qualifying for the certification exam should verify that their Master’s degree qualifies with the Behavior Analyst Certification Board (www.bacb.com).